-The Chi Mei Medical Center has asked Chang Jung Christian University to provide some advice in creating a software robot to automate the audit of E-invoices.
-We searched for published studies presenting the procedures for coding such a bot and possible challenges encountered in implementing procedures.
+The Chi Mei Medical Center has asked the Chang Jung Christian University to provide some advices in creating a software robot to automate the audit of E-invoices.
+We searched those published studies presenting the procedures of coding such a bot and possible challenges encountered in implementing the procedures.
 However, only general procedures were available.
-It is easy to find similar steps in a system analysis and design book (e.g. $\frac{[2]}{}$ ).
-They provide elementary support for the Chi Mei Medical Center in creating a software robot.
-For example, Huang and Vasarhelyi [3] proposed a framework illustrating RPA in auditing.
+It is easy find similar steps in a system analysis and design book (e.g. ^[2]).
+They provide elementary supports for the Chi Mei Medical Center in creating a software robot.
+For example, Huang and Vasarhelyi ^[3] proposed a framework illustrating the RPA in auditing.
 This framework contains four stages.
 The first stage is selecting procedures to be automated by a software robot.
-The second stage is modifying those procedures with consideration of the application of a bot.
-The third stage is creating a software robot according to the results of the second stage.
+The second stage is modifying those procedures with considering the application of a bot.
+The third stage is creating a software robot according to results of the second stage.
 The final stage is operating the resulting bot and evaluating its performance.

-Perdana, et al. [4] suggested RPA solutions for four scenarios and possible challenges.
+Perdana, et al. ^[4] suggested RPA solutions for four scenarios and possible challenges.
 The third scenario may be the most like the audit of E-invoices.
 Its goal is detecting understated liabilities.
-If a software robot is available for automating this detection, auditors can only review a spreadsheet recording detection results.
-Nevertheless, Perdana, et al. [3] thought software robots may output incorrect detections.
-For example, a bot may use OCR to digitize a document.
+If a software robot is available for automating this detection, auditors can only review a spreadsheet recorded detection results.
+Nevertheless, Perdana, et al. ^[3] thought software robots may output incorrect detections.
+For example, a bot may use the OCR to digitize a document.
 However, this digitization may result in errors.
 Auditors should manually correct these errors.

 Except for the audit demands, industry-specific applications of software robots are available for many fields.
-For example, Telefónica O2, the second-largest telecommunications provider in the United Kingdom, has adopted over 100 bots to handle 500,000 transactions per month $^{[5]}$ .
-A software robot was created to validate data, access databases, create documents, and upload to the repository in the process of updating London Premium Advice Notes.
-Australia and New Zealand Group has built software robots to dramatically reduce the need for human workers $^{[6]}$ .
+For example, Telefónica O2, the second-largest telecommunications provider in the United Kingdom, had adopted over 100 bots to handle 500000 transactions per month ^[5].
+A software robot was created to validate data, access databases, create documents, and upload the repository in the process of updating London Premium Advice Notes.
+Australia and New Zealand Group had built software robots to dramatically reduce the need of human workers ^[6].